Logius-standaarden/API-Design-Rules/The Design Rules v1.0.md

 <div class="rule" id="api-03">
   <p class="rulelab"><strong>API-03</strong>: Only apply standard HTTP methods</p>
-  <p>The HTTP specification [[rfc7231]] offers a set of standard methods, where every method has explicit semantics.
-Adhering to the HTTP specification is important, since HTTP clients and middleware applications rely on standardized characteristics.
-Therefore, resources should be retrieved or manipulated using standard HTTP methods.</p>
+  <p>The HTTP specification [[rfc7231]] and the later introduced <code>PATCH</code> method specification [[rfc5789]] offer a set of standard methods, where every method is designed with explicit semantics.
+Adhering to the HTTP specification is crucial, since HTTP clients and middleware applications rely on standardized characteristics.
+Therefore, resources must be retrieved or manipulated using standard HTTP methods.</p>
   <table>
     <thead>
       <tr>